apacheignite/documentation/3rd-party-integration/examples.md

 | weight        | weight           | float    |
 | birthDate     | birth_date        | timestamp    |
 | phones        | phones           | blob    |
-Comparing to [Emaple 4](doc:examples#example-4) we can see that now `phones` field will be serialized to `phones` column of `blob` type using [Kryo](https://github.com/EsotericSoftware/kryo) serializer.
+Comparing to [Example 4](doc:examples#example-4) we can see that now `phones` field will be serialized to `phones` column of `blob` type using [Kryo](https://github.com/EsotericSoftware/kryo) serializer.
 In addition to that, Cassandra secondary index will be created for the `married` column.